Review:

 Key Features

-- First-person account of mental illness
+- Personal account of the author's struggles with mental health

 Pros

-- Insightful portrayal of mental health issues
+- Raw and honest portrayal of mental health issues

 Cons